GFDRR/rdl-jkan/_datasets/mdg-haz-eq.md

 ---
 schema: rdl
-title: SWIO-RAFI Madagascar Earthquake Ground Shakking
+title: SWIO-RAFI Madagascar Earthquake Ground Shaking
 notes: >-
   This data set was produced with financial support from the European Union in the framework of the ACP-EU Natural Disaster Risk Reduction Program, managed